rug-ds-lab/BPMVerification/README.md

 The optional specificationTypes block defines custom specificationTypes by a unique id, one or more formulas, and its inputs.
 The language of a formula can be either _CTLSPEC_, _LTLSPEC_, or _JUSTICE_ as defined by the [NuSMV2](http://nusmv.fbk.eu/)/[NuXMV](https://nuxmv.fbk.eu/) model checker.

-### Other Petri net formats

-The verification classes can be easily extended to allow the use of other Petri net formats.
-All that is required is a class that extends nl.rug.ds.bpm.verification.stepper.Stepper, which is then passed to nl.rug.ds.bpm.verification.Verifier.

-The Stepper should implement the following three methods:

-	public Marking initialMarking()
-	% Returns the initial marking of your net

-	public Set<Marking> fireTransition(Marking marking, String transition, Set<String> conditions)
-	% Given a current marking, the unique identifier of a transition, and optional limiting
-	% conditions, returns the marking after firing the transition starting from the given marking.

-	public Set<Set<String>> parallelActivatedTransitions(Marking marking)
-	% Given a marking, returns Y_par(M) as defined in [2].

 ### Related publications
 For more information on the inner workings of this package, please see the following publications, or when incorporating this package into your work, please cite the following publications.